-JANE BEAL, PhD is a poet, musician, and artist; a writer of fiction, creative nonfiction, and studies of literature, culture, and collegiate pedagogy; and a midwife, minister, and professor.
+JANE BEAL, PhD is a poet and a writer.
 She has created twenty-five poetry collections, including Sanctuary (Finishing Line Press, 2008) and Rising: Poems for America (Wipf and Stock, 2015), as well as three recording projects combining music and poetry: “Songs from the Secret Life,” “Love-Song,” and with her brother, saxophonist and composer Andrew Beal, “The Jazz Bird,” to which she contributed as a vocalist, flutist, and percussionist.
 Her poems appear in print, online, and in anthologies such as Contemporary Poetry, New Crops from Old Fields: Eight Medievalist Poets, Verse/Chorus: A Call and Response Anthology, and The Live Poets of Alexandria Anthology as well as in the devotional Closer to God.
 Her collage artwork appears in her picture-books Sacred Art and Fairy-Tale; her photography in Tidepools; and her paintings in Light and Lily.

 In the field of literary scholarship and cultural studies, she is the author of The Signifying Power of Pearl: Medieval Literary and Cultural Contexts for the Transformation of Genre (Routledge, 2017) and John Trevisa and the English Polychronicon (ACMRS/Brepols, 2012), editor of Illuminating Moses: A History of Reception from Exodus to the Renaissance (Brill, 2014) and Illuminating Jesus in the Middle Ages (Brill, in-progress), and co-editor of Translating the Past: Essays on Medieval Literature in Honor of Marijane Osborn (ACMRS, 2012) and Approaches to Teaching the Middle English Pearl (MLA, 2017).
 Her book, Pearl: A Middle English Edition and Modern English Translation, is accepted for publication with Broadview Press.
 Her academic essays on collegiate pedagogy appear in This Rough Magic, The Once and Future Classroom, and SMART: Studies in Medieval and Renaissance Teaching.
 Her recent studies of the life and works of J.R.R.
 Tolkien appear in The Journal of Tolkien Research.